isle-project/isle-editor/docusaurus/docs/overview/install.md

 $ npm run package-all
 ```

-To bundle the editor as a standalone application for all operating systems, you will need the following:

-* On macOS/Linux, the `unzip` program and [wine][wine] (version `>= 1.6`), a tool for running Windows applications
-* On Windows, both [.NET Framework 4.5 or higher and Powershell 3 or higher][windows-reqs]

 #### Tests

 The ISLE editor uses [Jest][jest] for unit tests.
 To run the tests, execute the following command in the top-level application directory: